abdrahmansoltan/Learning-Notes/Internet/FrontEnd.md

 4. The final step is to **paint** the screen, wherein the render tree is traversed, and the renderer’s `paint()` method is invoked, which paints each node on the screen using the UI backend layer.

 > **NOTE**: every browser has its own unique rendering engine.
 So naturally, every browser has its own way of interpreting web pages on a user’s screen.
 Here’s where a challenge arises for web developers regarding the cross-browser compatibility of their website.

 ---

-### Performance

-- Fast sites provide better user experiences.
-Users want and expect web experiences with content that is fast to load and smooth to interact with.
-  - Two major issues in web performance are understanding issues having to do with **latency** and issues having to do with the fact that for the most part, **browsers are single threaded**.
-  - Web performance can be improved by understanding the single-threaded nature of the browser and minimizing the main thread's responsibilities, where possible and appropriate, to ensure rendering is smooth and responses to interactions are immediate.

----